mui-le/sendo_backend_test/README.md

 The code was developed using docker container with the following stack
 - Python 3.6
-- Flask micro web framework
+- Python Flask
 - Python unittest
+- SQLite for storage data

 It should work in other versions but it was not tested.

 ### Implementation design
 - Implement a crud system that these requirements.
-Although, I can do it better than now, But I quite tired in the week.
-Thanks for your consideration.
+Although, I can do it better than now, But I quite tired in the week, I only can take 4 hours Sunday to do it.
+Thanks for your understanding.

 ### Considerations
 - FlaskRESTful